Create a decorator

 The Decorator design pattern is used to dynamically add additional behavior to an object.
 In addition, by using interfaces, a decorator can be used to unify types in a manner similar to multiple inheritance.

 Let’s take an example – suppose you have two objects, called

 Lizard, that you want to put into a Decorator:

 1. Get object interfaces with the extract interface refactoring

-Since a decorator cannot be inheriting from both of these classes, we can invoke the Extract Interface refactoring from the Refactor this menu Ctrl+Shift+R for both of these objects to get their interfaces:
+Since a decorator cannot be inheriting from both of these classes, we can invoke the Extract Interface refactoring from the Refactor this menu Control+Shift+R for both of these objects to get their interfaces:

 Calling this refactoring pops up a window asking us which members should appear in the interface:

 After we do this for both our classes, we end up with the following code:

 With these interfaces, we can make a decorator.
 First, we declare a class called